petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/content-dashboard/content-dashboard-interface.md

 This tool is the graphical area at the top of the Content Dashboard page.
 The chart represents the total number of assets for a given combination of vocabularies and categories,  including the *Global* scope and all *Sites & Asset Libraries* in the instance.
 This chart takes into account:

-* [Web Content Articles](../web-content/web-content-articles/adding-a-basic-web-content-article.md) and [Documents and Media](../documents-and-media/documents-and-media-overview.md) across all Sites and Asset Libraries.
+* [Web Content Articles](../web-content/web-content-articles/adding-a-basic-web-content-article.md), [Documents and Media](../documents-and-media/documents-and-media-overview.md) and [Blog Entries](../blogs/adding-blog-entries.md) across all Sites and Asset Libraries.

     ```{note}
-    Documents and Media are available in the Content Dashboard starting with Liferay 7.4+.
+    Documents and Media are available in the Content Dashboard starting with Liferay CE/DXP 7.4+.

+    Blog Entries are available in the Content Dashboard starting from Liferay DXP 7.4 U23+/GA23+.
     ```

 * Content you can access.